Probiotics 101: Everything You Need to Know

 - digest dietary fiber and convert it into nutrients for colon cells,

 - teach the immune system how to recognize and attack harmful bacteria.3

 So essential are these microbes and their genetic material—known collectively as the gut microbiome—that scientists often refer to them as the “forgotten organ” or “second brain”.4

 When populated by a large and diverse range of beneficial intestinal microbes, the gut microbiome is in balance, and able to function optimally.5 Conversely, when the diversity and/or abundance of intestinal microbes is low, the gut microbiome is in a state of dysbiosis, and susceptible to a number of suboptimal health outcomes.6

-Unfortunately, common factors including stress, aging, poor diet, environmental toxins, and use of antibiotics can result in the loss of microbial abundance and diversity, putting you at risk for dysbiosis.7–10 Although the best way to prevent or improve symptoms of dysbiosis is to avoid risk factors such as a poor diet and stress, there are certain factors (such as aging or infection) that you can’t avoid.
+Unfortunately, common factors including stress, poor diet, lack of sleep, aging, environmental toxins, and use of antibiotics can result in the loss of microbial abundance and diversity, putting you at risk for dysbiosis.7–10 Although the best way to prevent or improve symptoms of dysbiosis is to avoid risk factors such as a poor diet and stress, there are certain factors (such as aging or infection) that you can’t avoid.
 This is where probiotics may be able to help.

 What are probiotics and what do they do?

 Probiotics are live bacteria and yeasts that, when consumed in adequate amounts, provide benefits for immune and digestive health.11.
 They can be found in natural sources, such as fermented and cultured foods (e.g., yogurt, kefir, buttermilk, kimchi, sauerkraut), or supplemental forms such as liquids, powders and capsules.
 Although many different types of bacteria can be classified as probiotics, the majority fall into one of two broad species: lactobacillus and bifidobacterium.